 Atmosphere Is Not Decoration

-Walk into a room before a wedding begins.
+Walk into a room before an event begins.

 No music.